 This program is designed to provide students with marketable skills in the field of cosmetology.
 Once the skills are acquired, students perform services for customers in a salon setting.
-With further training, experience and upon completion of the required 1,000 hours, including a summer session and internships, students are eligible to take the NYS Appearance Enhancement license exam.
-Eligible students in the Cosmetology program may secure up to nine college credits from USC The Business College through articulation agreements.
+With further training, experience and, upon completion of the required 1,000 hours, including a summer session and internships, students are eligible to take the NYS Appearance Enhancement license exam.